Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Paper Structure

 Taught in small group tutorials.
-We discuss key publications and learn how to create simple computer models of neural systems.
-The paper is 100% internally assessed (based on annotated bibliographies, lab book entries, and short reports about the experimental work).
+We discuss key publications and learn how to create simple computer models of neural systems and how to design and perform behavioural experiments.
+The paper is 100% internally assessed (based on a data analysis and statistics report (will be practised with a formative, non-graded sample report), research project report, and an expression of interest for Marsden grant proposal).

 Textbooks